codefueled/distsystemsA1/README.md

 subscriber topic = "dogs".
 This test ensures that publishers and subscribers can be added during anytime in the process.
 ![test9](images/test9.jpg)

+## Measurements
+In the main method of measurements.py, comment out whichever measurement test you would like to run in order to receive the results.
+If any exceptions are thrown, the results will likely be printed out before the exceptions are thrown.

+Our raw collected measurements are in the measurements excel files, and our graphs (with explanations) are in the Measurements docx file